Orgelet

-Orgelet (/fr/) is a commune in the Jura department in Bourgogne-Franche-Comté in eastern France.
+Orgelet (/fr/; Arpitan: Ourdzelet) is a commune in the Jura department in Bourgogne-Franche-Comté in eastern France.
 It was created in 1973 by the merger of two former communes: Orgelet-le-Bourget and Sézéria.
 The town is recognized as a remarkable heritage site (Site patrimonial remarquable).
 The church Notre-Dame de l'Assomption dates from the 13th-17th century.

 Surrounding communes

 Some adjacent communes of Orgelet are: